Making a Report

 Report a bias incident.
 To learn more, contact an interim chief diversity and inclusion officer: Rebecca Comage at 978.542.6507.

-The Student Conduct Code and academic integrity regulations identify expectations for student behavior both on and off campus.
+The Student Conduct Code identifies expectations for student behavior both on and off campus.
 If you feel that a student has violated a university policy, you are encouraged to submit a report.

 Submit a violation report.
 The report will be reviewed for possible disciplinary action.
 You may be contacted to provide further information about your report.
-To learn more, conduct Cassie Kao at 978.542.6416 for student conduct concerns, or Vickie Ross at 978.542.2472 for academic integrity concerns.
+To learn more, conduct Cassie Kao at 978.542.6416.

 Title IX prohibits discrimination based on sex or gender in any federally funded education program or activity.
 Sex discrimination is a broad umbrella that includes but is not limited to: sexual violence, stalking, sexual assault and dating violence.